 - Heat the non-stick large pan again on medium heat and add 1 teasp cooking oil.
 Add the black mustard seeds and minced garlic and fry for ~30 seconds until the garlic starts to sizzle.
 Add the asafoetida (if using) and fry for a few additional seconds.

-- Once the stuffed eggplant is cooked (knife should go through gently), remove the cover, add in the cooked diced potatoes, onions, and bell peppers.
+- Once the eggplant is cooked (knife should go through gently), remove the cover, add in the cooked diced potatoes, onions, and bell peppers.
 Gently mix and fold everything together.

 - Turn the heat to medium.
 Sprinkle about 1/2 cups + 2 tbsp of the Easy Indian Spice Blend on top, followed by some water as needed to keep the dish from becoming dry (about 1/3-1/2 cup water slowly sprinkled in while cooking).
 Mix to combine and allow the dish to cook uncovered.
+If you are using different types of eggplant and did not stuff them with the spice mix, then sprinkle additional spice mix to taste on top.

 - Add 2-3 teasp salt (as needed to taste), and some chili powder (if using for spice).